 Our consolidated financial statements as of December 31, 2024, and 2023 and for each of the three years ended December 31, 2024, December 31, 2023, and December 31, 2022, are included in this annual report.
 Our consolidated financial statements are prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").
-References in this report to "our consolidated financial statements" are to our consolidated financial statements as of December 31, 2024, and 2023 and for each of the three years ended December 31, 2024, December 31, 2023, and December 31, 2022, and the related notes thereto included elsewhere in this report.
+References in this report to "our consolidated financial statements are of December 31, 2024, and 2023 and for each of the three years ended December 31, 2024, December 31, 2023, and December 31, 2022, and the related notes thereto included elsewhere in this report.